 Ecological Implications & Prospective Suggestions

-Based on my re-analysis, I have concluded that, given restoration had no effect on any community diversity metric, local restoration of streams can be ineffective if (1) both dispersal and habitat quality are structuring biodiversity (Heino et al. 2015, Smith et al. 2015, Downes et al. 2017) and (2) the larger regional community is already degraded (Sundermann et al. 2011).
+Based on my re-analysis, I have concluded that, given channel manipulations had no effect on any community diversity metric, local restoration of streams can be ineffective if (1) both dispersal and habitat quality are structuring biodiversity (Heino et al. 2015, Smith et al. 2015, Downes et al. 2017) and (2) the larger regional community is already degraded (Sundermann et al. 2011).
 Future research projects should experimentally- and factorially-manipulate different environmental factors to evaluate the relative impact and effectiveness of restoration techniques, which could allow for the identification of how in-stream and riparian reforestation treatments affect stream biodiversity.
 More broadly, restoration of individual reaches of rivers and streams might be insufficient to reach objectives of restoration projects (Bernhardt and Palmer 2011, Sundermann et al. 2011).
-Streams and rivers will likely have great restoration success if a regional approach is taken (Bernhardt and Palmer 2011), whereby heterogeneity among rivers and streams in ecological, geographic, and spatial context is incorporated (Palmer et al. 2010, 2014, Booth et al. 2016).
+Streams and rivers will likely have better restoration success if a regional approach is taken (Bernhardt and Palmer 2011), whereby heterogeneity among rivers and streams in ecological, geographic, and spatial context is incorporated (Palmer et al. 2010, 2014, Booth et al. 2016).
 In this respect, I agree with Swan and Brown (2017, 2018), along with previous research, that local manipulations are insufficient, and a regional perspective is needed for more effective restoration in rivers and streams.

 Acknowledgements

-I am grateful for the comments provided by Karl Cottenie, Mariana Perez Rocha, and Eric Harvey that improved the manuscript.
+I am grateful for the comments and discussion provided by Karl Cottenie, Mariana Perez Rocha, and Eric Harvey that greatly improved the quality of the manuscript.

 Literature Cited